-To review the attainment of a class, set or group of pupils, navigate to the Results > Results page and select the learners and the NC Kent subject you wish to analyse from the Filters tab.
+To review the attainment of a class, set or group of pupils, navigate to the Results > Results page and select the learners and the NC Kent subject you wish to analyse from the Filter.

 Pupil Asset uses a range of colours to compare learners’ attainment against school expectations.
 For example, light green indicates that a learner’s attainment is expected for that time of year and that they are on track to reach the end of year expectations, assuming they make expected progress between now and the Summer Term.

-Attainment colours are determined by each school's Colour Map which breaks down expected attainment into half termly points.
-Colour Maps work on the principle of a 'flightpath'.
-Each school can determine their own Colour Map if they wish to.
-To see your school's own Colour Map, navigate to Help > Colour Progression and choose the relevant subject and year groups from the drop-down list.
-The default Colour Map for Kent Steps is shown below:
+Attainment colours are determined by each school’s Colour Map which breaks down expected attainment into half-termly points.
+The default Colour Map for the Kent Steps is shown below:

 Progress can be calculated using 1 of 3 Assessment Measures within Pupil Asset.
 In reality, only two of these are relevant to the Kent Steps tracking solution.

 It is not advisable to use the third Assessment Measure in Pupil Asset (Points) when tracking in Kent Steps.